sqldef/sqldef-ruby/README.md

 Sqldef.download(:psqldef)
 ```

-`download` is automatically executed by following methods too.
+`download` is automatically executed by the following methods too.

 ### Export